 As we’ve mentioned Southern California (SoCal, as the cool kids call it?) is a beautiful place full of plenty of activities outside of Disneyland Resort.
 Before we get there, we haven’t mentioned Downtown Disney, Disneyland Resort’s shopping and restaurant district.
 While the area is slowly improving, we don’t advise spending much time there, if any.
 The World of Disney Store is impressive and there are a few decent restaurants in the area but not compared to other areas.

 Outside of the resort, there is plenty to do.
 We absolutely recommend at least one day or evening at one of the pristine beaches.
-Huntington and Laguna Beach are beautiful and there is no shortage of other beautiful beaches to visit.
+Laguna Beach is a favorite town of ours and there’s no shortage of other beautiful beaches to visit.

-Hollywood, Griffith Observatory, sporting events, shopping and many other activities throughout LA are well worth exploring.
+Hollywood, Griffith Observatory, museums, sporting events, shopping and many other activities throughout LA are well worth exploring.
 Along with that, there are some historic theme parks in Knott’s Berry Farm and Universal Studios.
 If for some reason you don’t have enough to explore, San Diego is a scenic drive away and one of the most beautiful cities in the country.
 Los Angeles is also one of the best food cities in the world and eating should be a priority.
 Eating should always be a priority.

 Naturally, there are other areas to consider when planning a Disneyland trip.
 Here is our rough estimate on how much a trip to Disneyland might cost.
 That cost can really fluctuate depending on how long your trip is and where you are flying from.